thoughtspot/thoughtspot.github.io/pages/admin/setup/set_up_monitoring.md

 ---
 title: [Set up monitoring]
-tags:
+tags: [SysAdm_tscli_Config]
 keywords: tbd
 last_updated: tbd
-summary: "blerg"
+summary: "Setting up monitoring is a one time operation."
 sidebar: mydoc_sidebar
 ---
 To configure monitoring of your cluster, set up the frequency of heartbeat and monitoring reports and an email address to receive them.

-Use tscli to set up monitoring.
-This is a one time operation.

 1. [Log in to the Linux shell using SSH](logins.html#ssh-to-the-appliance).
 2. Issue the tscli command to set up monitoring: